Sherwood railway station, Perth

-Sherwood railway station (officially Sherwood Station and previously known as Kingsley Station) is a suburban railway station in Armadale, a suburb of Perth, Western Australia.
+Sherwood railway station is a suburban railway station in Armadale, a suburb of Perth, Western Australia.
 It is on the Armadale line which is part of the Transperth network, and is 28.6 km southwest of Perth station and 1.8 km north of Armadale station.
-The station opened in 1973 as Kingsley, but was renamed to Sherwood in 1993.
+The station opened in 1973 as Kingsley, but was renamed to Sherwood in 1989.
 It consists of two side platforms with a pedestrian level crossing.
 It is not fully accessible due to steep ramps, wide gaps at the pedestrian level crossing, and wide gaps between the platform and train.
 Services are operated by Transperth Train Operations, a division of the state government's Public Transport Authority.
-Peak services reach seven trains per hour in each direction, whilst off-peak services are four trains per hour.
+The station was temporarily closed for 18 months from November 2023 to allow upgrade works on the Armadale Line to take place.
+It reopened in October 2025.

 Description

 Sherwood station is along the South Western Railway, which links Perth to Bunbury.
 The northern 30.4 km of this railway, between Perth and Armadale, is used by Armadale line suburban rail services as part of the Transperth network.
 The line and the station are owned by the Public Transport Authority (PTA), an agency of the Government of Western Australia.
 Sherwood station is located between Challis station to the north and Armadale station to the south, within the suburb of Armadale.
 The station is between Streich Avenue to the east and Railway Avenue to the west, 28.6 km, or a 32-minute train journey, from Perth station, and 1.8 km, or a 3-minute train journey, from Armadale station.
 This places the station in Transperth fare zone three.

 Sherwood station consists of two side platforms which are approximately 100 m long, enough for a four-car train but not a six-car train.
 The only way to cross the tracks is at a pedestrian level crossing at the southern end of the station.
 There is a car park on both sides of the station, with a total of 47 bays.
 Sherwood station is not fully accessible due to the ramps to the platforms being too steep, the pedestrian crossing containing 75 mm gaps, and the platform gap being as much as 130 mm.